Nina Franoszek: Early life and education

 She was a working finalist of the Actors Studio West in Los Angeles.

 Acting career

+Franoszek's acting talent was said to have been "discovered" by famous German director Rainer Werner Fassbinder.

 Film and television

 Franoszek played a range of roles from tragedy to comedy in over 100 feature films, television movies and series.
 She played a role in Buster's Bedroom, a comedy directed by Rebecca Horn which earned a German Film Award (1992).
 She also performed in The Pianist by Roman Polanski, had a leading role in the feature film Martha, and guest starred as Greta in the TV series Mad Men.